milahose/xss/README.md

-A simple website to test cross-site scripting vulnerabilities.
+<h1>A simple website to test cross-site scripting vulnerabilities.</h1>
 Server written in Node and Express, with a Postgres database.